newtdb/db/doc/topics/updater.rst

   This is a backstop to PostgreSQL's notification.
 The default timeout is 300 seconds.

+-m, --transaction-size-limit
+  The target transaction batch size.
+This limits (loosely) the number of records processed in a batch.
+Larger batches incur less overhead, but long-lasting transactions can cause interfere with other processing.
+The default is 100 thousand records.

+  This option only comes into play when a large number of records have to be processed, typically when first running the updater or using the ``--compute-missing option``.

 -T, --remove-delete-trigger
   Remove the Newt DB delete trigger, if it exists.